 From a simple blood test, my doctor discovered that my kidneys were failing because of a congenital UPJ obstruction of my left kidney.
 Since the surgery, my weight has been 160 pounds; I lost a bit of muscle and strength during the 3 to 4 month recovery time.
 I did not know if I could ever deadlift again.
 But thankfully, I am and getting stronger with time.
 Tip: Know what your GFR (glomerular filtration rate) is and drink at least 2 liters of water a day for kidney health.

-How the deadlift changed my life
+How the deadlift saved my life

 The deadlift helped me: